AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

     ```javascript
     WebIM.conn
         .getGroupMsgReadUser({
-            // The message ID
+            // The message ID.
             msgId,
-            // The chat group ID
+            // The chat group ID.
             groupId,
         })
         .then(res => {